-This is a pre-order for the sixth lot of SP-1200 reissue units.
-We expect to be able to ship the units from the sixth lot by the end of March 2023.
+This is a pre-order for the ninth lot of SP-1200 reissue units.
+We expect to be able to ship the units from the ninth lot by the end of July 2023.
 Your payment method will be charged immediately.
 Limit 2 per order.

 Legends Never Die

 The latest in the SP-12™ family, the Rossum SP-1200® is an authentic reissue of the iconic classic SP-1200 sampling percussion system.
 Building on the engineering of 2020’s 35th Anniversary SP-1200 Renovation, including study and analysis of many vintage units using modern technology not available during SP-1200’s original production run, the team determined that virtually all original components ought to be used in order to deliver the sound at the very highest standard of precision.
 E-mu Systems co-founder and original SP-12 and SP-1200 designer Dave Rossum has duplicated the original analog and digital electronics of the landmark 12-bit drum machine sampler as closely as is possible thirty-five years after its debut.
 Throughout the process of creating the SP-1200 reissue, Dave was delighted that with very few exceptions, authentic components exactly the same as those found in the vintage classic instrument could be used throughout and took great care to maintain the classic SP-12 and SP-1200 circuit board layouts.
 Inside and out, SP-1200 is faithful to the original operation and preserves the coveted, authentic sound and character of the classic vintage instrument.
 Through this labor of love, Dave was able to create an instrument that should sound exactly the same even to the most discerning ears.